UBIC-repo/core/README.md

 Make sure your NFC reader is plugged and ready, put the passport on top of it.
 To help you on some readers a green light appears when it found a tag.
 Click "Register passport", if it doesnt work try again by turning your passport, opening it.
 If it still doesn't work open an issue on Github.

-Note that to work your node should ideally be synced.
+Note that to work your node should be synced.

+An easier way is to use the Android Wallet App either from the [play store](https://play.google.com/store/apps/details?id=network.ubic.ubic&hl=de) or from [F-Droid](https://f-droid.org/en/packages/network.ubic.ubic/).

+Whatever option you choose, please make sure to backup your private keys.

 # Command line interface